JonathanSecondGithub/HUAWEI-HCIA/README.md

 ![alt text](http://url/to/img.png)

 The following are the basic commands:
--The ==system-view== command enables you to enter the system view from the user view.
+- The ==system-view== command enables you to enter the system view from the user view.
+- ==very important words==

--The **sysname** command sets the device host name.
+- The **sysname** command sets the device host name.

--The **interface GigabitEthernet 0/0/1** command specifies the type and number of the interface from which the current interface is isolated unidirectionally for example in this case the interface type is *GigabitEthernet* and its number is *0/0/1*.
+- The **interface GigabitEthernet 0/0/1** command specifies the type and number of the interface from which the current interface is isolated unidirectionally for example in this case the interface type is *GigabitEthernet* and its number is *0/0/1*.

 - **?**
 - Enter a question mark (?) in any command view to obtain all the commands and their simple descriptions.